-Veaves bend backwards, keep n g the prickly points away from tender fingers.
-And the stems grow in wonderful shapes.
+Burfordi is a year-round favorite of flower arrangers because of its beauty.
+Unlike most other hollies, it is kind to the hards of the arranger because its leaves bend backwards, keeping the prickly points away from tender fingers.
+And the stems grow independental shapes.
 On a single medium-sized bush you can find branches that are straight, curved, arched, bunched and S-shaped.

 Someday there may be another new Atlanta holly.
-Mr. Lilly is now watching with great interest two seedlings which, unlike any other holly known, are apparently a cross between Ilex Burfordi and Ilex opaca, the native American holly.
+Mr. Lilly is now watching with great interest two seedlings which, unlike any other holly known, are apparently a cross between flex Burfordi and flex opaca, the native American holly.

-Burford did, he never told.
+Hex Burfordi itself does not look like a cross with any of our native hollies.
+Its round and oval-shaped leaves have points that vary in number from one to seven on the same bush.
+Several authoritative books list it as Tlex cornuta, a variety of Chinese holly, but apparently no one knows its origin.
+If Mr. Burford did, he never told.
 He would sometimes mention his "six plants" but would not elaborate.
 Again, he would say he brought a box of berries with him to Georgia.
 Some people claim the berries were mailed to him from England and that he crossed these plants with a little-known holly.

 Regardless of its origin, Burfordi holly is here to stay.
 Although Thomas W. Burford lived and died in obscurity, his name is known to thousands.
-He made a real contribution to his/adopted country and particularly to the South by giving it a little more beauty and a thriving industry for nurserymen without charging for his service.
+He made a real contribution to his adopted country and particularly to the South hy giving it a little more beauty and a thriving industry for nurserymen without charging for his service.
 His "children" brighten many yards and gardens.